-(3) Each poultry sales market must have a written biosecurity plan and a poultry disposal method or facility approved by the Georgia Department of Agriculture.
+(3) Each poultry sales market shall must have an approved disposal facility or method or disposing of dead poultry that meets Georgia Department of Agriculture requirements a written biosecurity plan and a poultry disposal method or facility approved by the Georgia Department of Agriculture.

 Authority: O.C.G.A.
 Secs.
-4-4-81, 4-4-82, 4-4-83.
+4-4-81, 4-4-82, 4-4-83, 4-6-81.